nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Pay attention to these callouts:

 <div markdown="span" class="alert alert-info">:information_source: <strong>Note:</strong>
-This block is used to highlight information you should pay attention to
+This block is used to highlight information you should pay attention to.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: <strong>Tip:</strong>